 Discovering and following up with candidates

 - Be proactive and search for leads: ServiceYear.org is a two-sided platform, meaning that just as candidates can search for your opportunities, you can search for candidates!
 You can filter this search based on where potential candidates are looking to serve, what they're interested in, education level, and who's joined most recently.
 Click into a candidate card to learn more information, and recommend your listing to individuals that you hope to have apply for your opportunity.
+We've also added a beta "Find Candidates" feature in your dashboard that you can try out to discover individuals who might be a good fit to recommend your listings to.

 - Keep your dashboard up to date: If you are no longer actively considering a candidate, you can click "Decline" to remove them from your dashboard.
 If you have accepted a candidate to serve in your program, you can enroll them, which will also allow Service Year Alliance to communicate with them about being part of the broader service year movement, as well as any supports that we have available to offer them.